 Mr. Ephross is a 1993 magna cum laude graduate of South Texas College of Law, where he was a member of the Law Review and was elected to the Order of the Lytae.
 He holds an M.B.A. from Rice University, Jones Graduate School of Business, and is a graduate of Yale University.

 - Represented foreign pension investment manager in acquisition of 50% of a Texas electric transmission provider which owns 375 miles of 345-kV transmission lines and six switching stations.

-- Advised a large institutional investor in its $1.3 billion investment in Freeport LNG's $4 billion construction project to build the first two trains of its natural gas liquefaction and LNG loading facility on Quintana Island near Freeport, Texas.
+- Advised an institutional investor in two investments totaling $2 billion in the first two trains of Freeport LNG's natural gas liquefaction and loading facility on Quintana Island near Freeport, Texas.

 - Represented publicly traded timber REIT in development of mineral leases for use on 2.4 million acres of land.